DharshanKumar28/DharshanKumar28/README.md

-- 👋 Hi, I’m @DharshanKumar28
+- 👋 Hi, I’m Dharshan Kumar
-- 👀 I’m interested in learning new programming languages
+- 👀 I’m interested in learning new technologies and try to build the same
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning mern stack
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---